MattDelac/tiny_orm/README.md

 }

 #[derive(Debug, FromRow, Table, Clone)]
+// Because the struct name starts with "New", it would automatically use the following options
 // #[tiny_orm(table_name = "todo", return_object = "Todo", only = "create")]
 struct NewTodo {
     description: String,
 }

 #[derive(Debug, FromRow, Table, Clone)]
+// Because the struct name starts with "Update", it would automatically use the following options
 // #[tiny_orm(table_name = "todo", return_object = "Todo", only = "update")]
 struct UpdateTodo {
     id: i32,